Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

                | σ|                    //6000th call where gas
                 --                       runs out
 ```
 Now the catch is when we are about to *validate* the transactions. (`STMIsValid` function from the paper).
-While the original paper only uses a single invariant (check if the original reference has changed in main memory), being in the context of smart contracts we can take our own liberty and add as many invariants that we can think of in this context.
-To tackle the DAO attack, before zeroing out 10K$, 600 times, we can add a simple invariant:
+While the original paper only uses a single invariant (check if the original reference has changed in main memory), **being in the context of smart contracts we can take our own liberty to introduce as many invariants that we can think of in this context.** To tackle the DAO attack, before zeroing out 10K$, 600 times, we can add a simple invariant:

  *Deduce balance if and only if balance[sender] > 0*